NC FAFSA Tracker

 District data includes the senior count, the percentage of students who are economically disadvantaged, the percentage of students of color, the geographic density of the district, and the number of schools in the district.
 The percentage of economically disadvantaged students and the percentage of students of color were both obtained from the Department of Public Instruction (DPI).
 The North Carolina Department of Public Instruction defines Economically Disadvantaged Status (EDS) as any student identified by a Public School Unit (PSU) who meets state or federal guidance for financial assistance in the National School Lunch Program (NSLP), regardless of participation.
 Students of color are defined as students who identify as American Indian, Black, Asian, Hispanic, or Multiracial.
 Currently about 93% of public schools have reported race, so the percentage of students of color may not be listed for each district.

-For private schools. the percentage of students of color and the percentage of students who are economically disadvantaged are not provided.
+For private schools the percentage of students of color and the percentage of students who are economically disadvantaged are not provided.

 Frequently Asked Questions